HEEMG/Computer-Vision-internship-Projects-2021/README.md

 # Object Detection: YOLO and SDD

 ### YOLO (You only look Once)
-1.Yolo was created by Joseph Redmon and Ali Farhadi in 2016.Yolo is based on Google Net.
+* Yolo was created by Joseph Redmon and Ali Farhadi in 2016.Yolo is based on Google Net.
-2. Uses single convolutional network predicts the bounding boxes and the class probabilities.
+* Uses single convolutional network predicts the bounding boxes and the class probabilities.
-3.Take an image and fragments into a S* S grid within each of the grid we take n bonding box.
+* Take an image and fragments into a S* S grid within each of the grid we take n bonding box.
 Usually we used 17*17 grid size.
-4.The network ouputs a class probability and off values for the bounding box for each of the bounding box.
+* The network ouputs a class probability and off values for the bounding box for each of the bounding box.
-5.The bounding box which have class probability above a threshold value is selected and use to localize the object within the image.
+* The bounding box which have class probability above a threshold value is selected and use to localize the object within the image.
 Finally, Non-Max Suppression and IOU are used to eliminate overlapping boxes.
-6.Superfast 45 frames per second and accuracy 80.3%.
+* Superfast 45 frames per second and accuracy 80.3%.
-7. Yolo is difficulty for detection with small objects that appear in groups, such as flocks of birds.
+*  Yolo is difficulty for detection with small objects that appear in groups, such as flocks of birds.
 The main source of error is incorrect localizations.

 ![image](https://github.com/Hem5555/Computer-Vision-internship-Projects-2021/assets/121716939/c6c0ee78-7a48-4087-913e-1f7d92cba7dc)